AbdulSamadMalik/AbdulSamadMalik/README.md

 ✨ I like to create software that help people in their day to day life

-👀 I’m interested in Web development and Android development with Flutter
+👀 I’m interested in Web development, Mobile development, and AI

-🌱 Currently I’m learning Rust, Flutter for desktop development
+🌱 Currently I’m learning, Python for AI/DL, Rust for high performance CLIs and Flutter for cross-platform development

 📫 You can contact me at asmalik.dev@gmail.com